 Death escaping the womb.
 She who determines when the fighting commences.
 Retreating.
 Into our pre-birth mind.

 Death a decrepit woman.
 Stuffed.
 Displayed in The Americ Museum of Cultural Anthropology.

-Death is a squirming baby, waiting to make sense of her place in the scheme of of this garden of eating.
+Death a squirming infant, waiting to make sense of its place in the scheme of this.

-Death is a desperate orgasm achieved as a defense against time.
+Death a desperate orgasm achieved as a defense against time.